The 10 Best Ways to Save Money on a Move

 Use Old Newspaper for Packing

 Using newspaper to help with packing is a tried and true method to protect delicate items.
 Plus, if you don’t have extra newspaper sitting around the house for things like cleaning up a stinky fridge, you can always head down to your local paper to ask for old issues they can give you.
+Here’s a list of the best long-distance moving companies to help you move cross-country with your sanity intact.

 Don’t Rent Blankets